• Skip to primary navigation

 Jump to Recipe Print Recipe

 There is nothing more satisfying than a hearty hot breakfast like this easy Ground Turkey Chili Shakshuka recipe.
-It is warm and full of delicious ground turkey to keep you full all morning.
+Chili and eggs make a warm, filling breakfast that will keep you full all morning!

 (*This post was sponsored by Foster Farms Organic Ground Turkey.
 All delicious opinions are my own.)